jany-coder/carHunter/README.md

 # CAR HUNTER

 Car Hunter is a car buying website.
 You can buy the car in online and see the car details.
+This app is built using React Native.

 ## Screenshots